Logitech launches compact wireless gaming keyboard with 16.8 million colors

 Logitech has unveiled the Logitech G915 TKL Tenkeyless Lightspeed Wireless RGB Mechanical Gaming Keyboard.
 It’s a long name for a compact wireless keyboard for gamers.
-As part of the Logitech G brand, the keyboards uses the same core technologies and experience of the Logitech G915, in a smaller tenkeyless form factor.
+As part of the Logitech G brand, the keyboard uses the same core technologies and experience of the Logitech G915, in a smaller tenkeyless form factor.

 The G915 TKL uses high-performance Lightspeed wireless technology, Lightsync RGB, and low-profile mechanical gaming switches for an ultra-thin design and an emphasis on precision gameplay.
 It gets up to 40 hours of battery life, and is one of the thinnest mechanical keyboards on the market.